ListeningApp/listening-modal-llm/training_documents/followership_cache/followership.md

 ## Courageous Conscience

 Related to the issue of peer pressure discussed earlier is the responsibility that followers have to keep leaders and peers ethically and legally in check.
 Instead of viewing followers as the "good soldiers" who carry out commands dutifully, we need to view followers as the primary defenders against toxic leaders or dysfunctional organizations.
 The buck stops more with followers than leaders.
 In fact, they are often in a better position to see the day-to-day events or leader decisions that lead to disastrous consequences.
 However, our current script of followership does not include this responsibility in the role description.
-For the most part, society

-## The Art of Followership

-neither prepares nor expects followers to exercise what I label as the "courageous conscience."
+For the most part, society neither prepares nor expects followers to exercise what I label as the "courageous conscience."

 The ability to make ethical and legal judgments, to take proactive steps to promote ethical and legal activities, and then to stand up against unethical and illegal decisions and actions, is a crucial aspect of followership.
 Followers cannot abdicate their courageous conscience by outsourcing it to the leader.
 Rather, followers need to learn how to blow the whistle effectively, how to combat groupthink, how to avoid the dispersion of responsibility so often found in groups, and how to advance institutional integrity.